 If you have natural gas available

-So if you have natural gas presently, wait for this program, then change your system to a hybrid system.
+So if you have natural gas presently, change your system to a hybrid system.
 If you are not heating with oil presently, your case has nothing to do with the off-oil decree, install a hybrid system whenever you want to do it.

 If you have oil heating now but have natural gas available to your house, you too could profit from this program but because of the prejudicial clause of the off-oil decree, you must install the new natural gas/heat pump system prior to 31 December 2023.
 After that you are an unequal citizen – too bad.
-So you may want to wait for this program to come into effect, but not miss the 31 December 2023 deadline!
 Even without this subsidy it would be worthwhile to change to a natural gas hybrid system and lock in the DT rate for long after 2023.

 Propane is the most practical alternative to natural gas

 Hydro Quebec’s DT rate works with any alternative fuel – natural gas, propane, hydrogen, wood pellets; anything that is not electric.

 You may want to assure that any new natural gas furnace or boiler you install is capable of being converted to propane.
 Propane does not require a city piping infrastructure and hence simply because of portability will certainly outlast natural gas as fossil fuels are squeezed out of the residential heating market in the future.
 Propane is almost as easy to use as natural gas.
 Although generally more expensive, in a dual-energy or tri-energy system you will be using so little propane that the fuel cost difference is not so bad.

 If you presently heat with oil – you MUST install a propane hybrid system PRIOR to 31 December 2023.
 If you are NOT presently heating with oil, you can install a propane hybrid system both before and after the date of implementation of the off-oil decree.